nkadel/samba4repo/README.md

 ====================

 There is a significant security risk with enabling yum repositories for locally built components.
-Generating GPF signed packages and ensuring that the compneents are in this build location are securely and safely built is not addressed in this test setup.
+Generating GPG signed packages and ensuring that the compneents are in this build location are securely and safely built is not addressed in this test setup.